developmentseed/eoAPI/README.md

 See [service details](./docs/src/services-details.md) for more information.

-*Note: The documentation links reference require lauching the application with `docker-compose` or another deployment*.
+*Note: The documentation links referenced require lauching the application with `docker-compose` or another deployment*.

 ---

 ## Getting started

 - Clone the repository: `git clone https://github.com/developmentseed/eoAPI.git`
-- Navigate to project: `cd eoAPI`
+- Navigate to the project: `cd eoAPI`
 - Run services with `docker-compose up`
 - Follow or get inspired by the instructions under [demo](./demo/) to load some data into eoAPI
 - Checkout the [Search Viewer](http://localhost:8081/index.html), and the API documentation ([STAC Metadata](http://localhost:8081/docs), [Raster Tiles](http://localhost:8082/docs), [Vector Tiles](http://localhost:8083/api.html))